mia-platform/documentation/docs/fast_data/faq/fast-data-versioning.md

 sidebar_label: Fast Data Versioning
 ---

-In this page are reported the details regarding the version of each Fast Data Service to provide a reference on which service is compatible with the others.
+In this page are reported for each Fast Data service its version details.
+This information should provide a reference on which service is compatible with the others, which versions should be skipped and which one enables certain features.

 ## Latest Stable Services Version